saperio/lightflow/README.md

 ```

 Adds several tasks for parallel execution.
 Task function params:
 - `count` - function, can be used to indicate how many times task assume to call `next` before flow switch to the next task.
-If not called - `with` will accept only one `next` call and ignore results from the others.
+If not called - `.race` will accept only one `next` call and ignore results from the others.
 - `next` - function to be called, when task is finished.
 Can take data for the next task.
 - `error` - function to be called, when error occurs.
 You can pass error object to it.
 - `data` - data object from previous task.

-`with` is designed to run several task functions asynchronously.
+`.race` is designed to run several task functions asynchronously.
 To return a result from the single task `next` function should be called.
 All results will be combined into an array and passed to the next flow task.

 In the following example task gets a list of filenames, reads files in parallel and passes results into a list of strings.